Redirect loops are one of the most common yet overlooked technical SEO issues that silently damage crawlability, performance, and user experience.

 Setting redirect limits on your server will prevent loops by stopping redirects after several steps.
 Be also aware of any conflicts in your redirecting rules to avoid such cycles.
 Monitor and test your redirects for problems before they hit end-users.

-In our blogs, we include multiple product links that drive significant traffic.
+In high-volume content environments where multiple product URLs are embedded across blogs, redirect management becomes increasingly complex that drive significant traffic.
 However, when these product URLs change, we currently add redirects to the existing links to ensure the traffic remains uninterrupted and the blogs don’t need to be updated manually.

 With around 500 blogs, each featuring approximately 10 products, we manage roughly 5,000 URLs.
 To address this, we need a more stable solution than simply adding redirects.
-Previously, we added redirects directly, which resulted in a large number of redirects with no system to track them.
+Previously, redirects were added incrementally without a centralized tracking structure, resulting in redundant chains and unintended circular paths, which resulted in a large number of redirects with no system to track them.
 This lack of organization led to redundant URLs and even caused redirect loops.

 This outline provides a broad overview of how to resolve the issue.
 In our case, the number of links was overwhelming, with some products having more than seven redirects tracked in a spreadsheet.
 Due to name changes suggested by the SEO team and modifications made by various people, redirect loops started to occur.
-To address this, We developed a script that:
+To resolve this systematically, a structured script was implemented that:

 Extracted all the data from the spreadsheet, converted the CSV format to JSON, and transformed it into the required format.